 Human Neonatal Brain MRI

-102 normal infants with age of 30 gestational weeks to 45 gestational weeks will be recruited in partnership with Division of Perinatal-Neonatal Medicine which consists of neonatologists and pediatricians providing services in Parkland Health and amp; Hospital System (PHHS) and Children[Right Quote]s Medical Center (CMC) at Dallas.
-Among 102 normal infants, there are 17 subjects at each following subgroup, 30-31 gestational weeks, 32-33 gestational weeks, 34-35 gestational weeks, 36-38 gestational weeks, 39-42 gestational week and 43-45 gestational weeks.
-Once these infants are identified, structural and functional MRI data will be acquired with Philips 3T located at Radiology of CMC.
+102 normal infants with age of 30 gestational weeks to 45 gestational weeks will be recruited in partnership with Division of Perinatal-neonatal Medicine which consists of neonatologists and pediatricians providing services in Parkland Health and Hospital System (PHHS) and Children's Medical Center (CMC) at Dallas. among 102 normal infants, there are 17 subjects at each following subgroup, 30-31 gestational weeks, 32-33 gestational weeks, 34-35 gestational weeks, 36-38 gestational weeks, 39-42 gestational week and 43-45 gestational weeks. once these infants are identified, structural and functional MRi data will be acquired with Philips 3T located at Radiology of CMC.
 The sequence details are as follows: